 - Dry white wine - Red meat generally requires red wine but this recipe works perfectly with white wine or vermouth.
 Use any type of white wine that you would happily drink.

-- Stock - A good homemade chicken stock is a key to delicious ragu.
+- Stock - A good homemade Chicken Stock or Beef Stock is a key to delicious lamb ragù.
 You need a small amount of liquid if your lamb is diced small.
 Add extra stock if you cut your lamb chunkier.

 Brown the Meat